Wind Slits In Vinyl Banners

 How big are wind slits?
 How far apart are wind slits placed?

 There is no standard for the distance between wind slits.
 However, planning should take place prior to cutting wind slits.
 Take into consideration the placement of text and images on your banner and if damage to those elements can be minimized with strategic placement of your wind slits.
-In addition make sure to consult your city, state or Department of Transportation if your banner will be placed on thier property (such as across a road or visible from a freeway) to make sure that your banner meets any specific requirements that they may have such as size, placement and quantity of wind slits as well as any other restrictions they may have in regards to construction and placement of your banner.
+In addition make sure to consult your city, state or Department of Transportation if your banner will be placed on their property (such as across a road or visible from a freeway) to make sure that your banner meets any specific requirements that they may have such as size, placement and quantity of wind slits as well as any other restrictions they may have in regards to construction and placement of your banner.

 Won't my banner rip with wind slits?